 This doesn’t mean that eating tomatoes is a substitute for using sunblock.
 But eating lots of tomatoes could give you supplemental protection.

 Correlational studies have found that consuming more tomatoes and tomato products is associated with a lower risk of many types of cancer, including prostate, lung, stomach and pancreatic cancer.
-Researchers believe that the lycopene in tomatoes has a protective effect against cancer.
+Meanwhile, researchers believe that the lycopene in tomatoes has a protective effect against cancer.

-More research is needed to say with certainty that tomatoes can actively fight cancer.
+However, we need more research to say with certainty that tomatoes can actively fight cancer.
 But there is certainly no harm in eating more tomatoes to stay healthy.
 At the very least, you’ll get more vitamins and minerals in your diet.